jxhnkndl/workout-tracker/README.md

 ## Description
-This fitness tracker offers users a simple way to track and chart their workout data.
-On launch, users are greeted with a snapshot containing a summary of their most recent workout.
+This fitness tracking application offers users a simple way to track and chart their workout data.
+On application launch, users are greeted with a snapshot containing data points from their most recent workout.
 Using a clean and intuitive interface, users can then choose between creating and adding exericses to a new workout or adding additional exercises to their most recent workout.
-Users can then visit a workout dashboard to reveal insights and chart data points like total durations and weight lifted for workouts over the last seven days.
-Underneath the hood, the application uses `node.js` and `express` for handling requests and responses, `mongodb` and `mongoose.js` for data storage and management, and `html`, `css`, `semantic ui`, and `javascript`  to power the user interface.
+Users can also visit a workout dashboard to access aggregated data points like total duration and total weight lifted charted for workouts over the last seven days.

 ## Technologies